Understanding the intricacies of Chinese cultural taboos is essential for fostering strong relationships, whether personal or professional.

 White and Black

-As mentioned earlier, white and black are associated with mourning and should be avoided during festive occasions.
+White and black are associated with mourning and funerals, making them inappropriate for festive occasions.

 Red: A Color of Celebration